-General Meetings of Shareholders convened in 2019:
+General Meetings of Shareholders convened in 2020:

-During 2019, one general meeting of shareholders of AB "Rokiškio sūris" was convened and held on the initiative and decision of the Board of the Company.
+During 2020, one general meeting of shareholders of AB Rokiškio sūris was convened and held at the initiative and decision of the Board of the Company.

-At the Annual General Meeting of Shareholders held on April 30, 2019, the shareholders were informed about the consolidated annual report of AB Rokiškio sūris for the year 2018, and the Auditor's report on the consolidated financial statements for the year 2018 and the annual report, consequently the Audit Committee's report was approved and the consolidated and Company's financial statements for the year 2018 were approved, the Company's profit distribution for 2018 was approved, dividend per share was EUR 0.10 (total dividend allocated EUR 3,506,165.30) and decision was made to buy up to 10 percent of own shares, and the audit company PricewaterhouseCoopers UAB was appointed for the audit of the annual consolidated financial statements of AB "Rokiškio sūris" group and the parent company for 2019.
+At the General Meeting of Shareholders held on 30 April 2020, the shareholders were acquainted with the consolidated annual report of AB Rokiškio sūris for 2019 and the auditor's report on the consolidated financial statements and annual report for 2019, the conclusion of the audit committee was approved, the consolidated and the Company's financial statements for 2019 were approved. , the distribution of the Company's profit for 2019 was approved, with dividends of EUR 0.10 per ordinary registered share (a total of EUR 3,500,669.60 was allocated for dividends), a decision was made to repurchase up to 10% of own shares, the remuneration of AB Rokiškio sūris policy and the selected audit company UAB PricewaterhouseCoopers to perform the audit of the annual consolidated financial statements of AB Rokiškio sūris Group and the parent company for 2020.

-The General Manager of the Company, Chairman of the Board of the Company, Chief Financial Officer and Chief Executive Officer of the Company participated in the General Meeting of Shareholders of the Company in 2019 AB Rokiškio sūris.
+The General Meeting of Shareholders of AB Rokiškio sūris in 2020 was attended by the Head of the Company, the Chairman of the Board of the Company and the Director of Finance of the Company.